 The Delta Reform Act of 2009 identified adaptive management as the desired approach to reduce the ecological uncertainty associated with the management of the Sacramento-San Joaquin Delta system.
-The Federal and State water operations agencies (Bureau of Reclamation (Reclamation) and Department of Water Resources (DWR)) and the State and Federal fisheries agencies (U.S. Fish and Wildlife Service (USFWS), National Marine Fisheries Service (NMFS) and the California Department of Fish and Wildlife (CDFW)) (collectively the 'Five Agencies') agree that adaptive management is the approach best suited to improve the management of the Delta and its resources.
+The Federal and State water operations agencies [Bureau of Reclamation and Department of Water Resources] and the State and Federal fisheries agencies [US Fish and Wildlife Service, National Marine Fisheries Service and the California Department of Fish and Wildlife] (collectively 'Five Agencies') agree that adaptive management is the approach best suited to improve the management of the Delta and its resources.

-Together, the Five Agencies commit to ongoing adaptive management under the current Biological Opinions of the combined operations of the Central Valley Project (CVP) and State Water Project (SWP), as well as the effects of future operations under California WaterFix (CWF).
-This document sets forth the Adaptive Management Program (AMP) to reduce uncertainty and improve the performance of Central Valley Project and State Water Project water operations under the current Biological Opinions and CWF.
+Together, the Five Agencies commit to ongoing adaptive management under the current Biological Opinions of the combined operations of the Central Valley Project and State Water Project, as well as the effects of future operations under California WaterFix (CWF).
+This document serves to set forth the Adaptive Management Framework by which the Five Agencies will operate to reduce uncertainty and improve the performance of Central Valley water operations under the current Biological Opinions and CWF.
 This document also seeks to further highlight significant new investments in related research, monitoring and modeling needed to support this management effort, while explaining how each (existing efforts and new) will build on each other.
-This document will be used by the new Interagency Implementation Coordination Group (IICG) for their coordination and recommendation functions and by the five agencies for the purposes of making decisions on those recommendations.